lamps-lab/claim_embeddings/README.md

 Use 'embedding2_csv_average_embbedings.py' for the averaged embedding or use 'embedding3_csv_concatenate_embbedings.py' for the concatenated embedding.
 Both use pre-trained RoBERTa language model.
+More pre-trainded models can be found here: https://huggingface.co/transformers/pretrained_models.html

 Need to run under flair environment, which can be created by the commands below:
 conda create -n flair python=3.6